 Adults' access to preventive/ambulatory health services (AAP) -Health Home (HH) population (Measure 4b)

+Denominator Treatment group:

-Denominator Treatment group:The number of Centennial Care members 20 years and older continuously enrolled in Centennial Care with no more than one gap of up to 45 days during the measurement year.
-Members must also have been enrolled in Centennial Care for 11 months during the baseline period of 2017, enrolled for 3 continuous months concurrently in a Health Home and Centennial Care during the measurement year, and had no exposure to a Health Home prior to January 1 st , 2018.Comparison group: The number of Centennial Care members 20 years and older continuously enrolled in Centennial Care with no more than one gap of up to 45 days during the measurement year.Members must also have been enrolled in Centennial Care for 11 months during the baseline period of 2017 and had no exposure to a Health Home prior to a Health no more than one gap of up to 45 days during the measurement year.
+The number of Centennial Care members 20 years and older continuously enrolled in Centennial Care with no more than one gap of up to 45 days during the measurement year.
+Members must also have been enrolled in Centennial Care for 11 months during the baseline period of 2017, enrolled for 3 continuous months concurrently in a Health Home and Centennial Care during the measurement year, and had no exposure to a Health Home prior to January 1 st , 2018.

+Comparison group:

+The number of Centennial Care members 20 years and older continuously enrolled in Centennial Care with no more than one gap of up to 45 days during the measurement year.

+Members must also have been enrolled in Centennial Care for 11 months during the baseline period of 2017 and had no exposure to a Health Home during or prior to the measurement year.

 Comparison Population Propensity score adjusted members who have never participated in the Health Home program.

 Measure Steward NCQA

 Data Source MMIS

 Frequency Annual

 Desired Direction Higher is better

 Analytic Approach Difference-in-differences

 Notes for Measure Calculation This measure follows NCQA specifications for Adults' Access to Preventive-Ambulatory Services, with matching for comparison population.
 Enrollment in Health Home is defined as appearing in the monthly Health Home roster files.